04 September – Additional Notes

 LUKE 4: A NEAR-DEATH ESCAPE!

-Now Jesus is alone, with satan twisting the Creator’s words once more.
-But unlike the failures of the past, Jesus corrects what’s wrong.
-He trusts then repeats what the Creator has previously said and written into His Handbook for LIFE.
-But if you think that fighting off a powerful dark force (who’s personified in this person called “satan”), is far too scary and hard to achieve – don’t, because it’s not hard at all!
-For one thing, we’re created in the image of the Living God Himself, specifically designed to be like Him.[b]
-Satan, on the other hand, is a fallen angel who masquerades as a snake – a created animal over which we were originally given full authority to rule.[c]
-In addition, what he’s offering is either flawed, or else Father God has already given it…
+Millenniums later, Jehoshua is alone with satan twisting the Creator God’s words once more.
+But unlike the failures of the past, Jehoshua corrects what’s wrong.
+He repeats in full trust what the Creator has previously said and written into His Handbook for LIFE.
+But if you think that fighting off a powerful dark force (personified in this person called “satan”) is far too scary and hard to repel – don’t, because it’s not hard at all!
+For one thing, we’re created in the image of the Living God Himself, specifically designed to operate like Him.[b]
+Satan, on the other hand, is a fallen angel who masquerades as a snake: a created reptile over which we were originally given full authority to rule.[c]
+In addition, what he is offering is either flawed, or else Father God has already given it…

-In today’s chapter, for example, Jesus was offered dry bread in a desert. [v3-4] But that would have stuck in His throat.
+In today’s chapter for example, Jehoshua (Jesus) was offered dry bread in a desert. [v3-4] But that would have stuck in His throat!
 He didn’t need bread, He needed water!
-Satan then offers Him all the kingdoms of the earth. [v5-8] But, seriously, who wants all that trouble!
-It’s bad enough trying to rule one country.
-HIStory had already shown that rulers of whole empires are dead men walking!
-Then satan tried to get Him to jump off a building. [v9-12] This is now getting ridiculous!
-If you’re going on a suicide mission, wouldn’t you put your life in the hands of the Top Person Himself, not His workers.
-If the angels take their orders (to save or not to save) from the Creator God, isn’t it better to trust your life to the One calling the shots?!
+In addition, Jehoshua IS the Bread of Life.
+[John 6:25-51] Satan then offers Jehoshua bed Dovid all the kingdoms of the earth. [v5-8] But, seriously, who wants all that trouble!
+It’s bad enough trying to rule one country, yet HIStory had already shown that rulers of whole empires are dead men walking!
+In addition, this Son of David (King David of Israel) was already inheritor of the Creator God’s Eternal Kingdom.
+[Daniel 7:9-10,v13-14] Then satan tried to get Him to jump off a building. [v9-12] This is now getting ridiculous!
+If you’re going on a suicide mission, wouldn’t you put your life in the hands of the Top Person Himself, not an underling???
+If the angels take their orders (to save or not to save) from the Creator God [v10-11], isn’t it better to trust your life to the One calling the shots?!

 “The Spirit of the LORD is upon Me, because He has anointed Me to preach Good News to the poor.
 He has sent Me to proclaim release to the captives; recovery of sight to the blind; to set free those who are oppressed and to proclaim the Year of the Lord’s Favour.” [v18-19]